 - Show reassurance to this person - Clearly explain events, requests, and the environment to this person - 1.
 Do I give reassurance as often as necessary, both verbally and nonverbally? - 2.
 Do I avoid giving this person information that would be distressing or embarrassing to them? - 3.
 Do I give information or make a request only when this person is emotionally calm and ready to hear me?
 (So they do not need to feel emotion and think about my words at the same time?) - 4.
 Do I give as much explanation as this person needs? - 5.
 Do I repeat requests or explanations as often as necessary? - 6.
 Are my explanations short, simple and clear? - 7.
 Do I use few words, and short phrases and words? - 8.
 Do I use concrete and familiar words? - 9.
 Do I speak clearly and in a low pitch? - 10.
 Do I talk as slowly as necessary, and with pauses to allow time for processing? - 11.
 Do I wait to talk until there is no other noise? - 12.
 Do I give a clear and honest answer to every question this person asks? - 13.
 Do I answer questions as though this is the first time they were asked? - 14.
 Do I avoid saying "no" and suggest alternatives instead? - 15.
 Does the sound or tone of my voice help convey my meaning?
 (For example, is it obvious from the pitch of my voice at the end of a sentence that I have asked a question?
 Or is it obvious that I am trying to soothe by the gentle sound of my voice?) - 16.
 Do my questions invite opinions or "yes" and "no" responses, rather than facts or information? - 17.
 Do I let this person know how much time has passed and what time of day it is, when necessary? - 18.
-Do I tell this person when a task is done? - 19.
-Do I verbally prepare this person before touching any part of their body?
-(For example, by asking permission to touch or by telling them verbally?
-Do I know if they are comfortable with touch, and do I address their comfort level?) - 20.
-Do I ask this person to move a part of their body rather than moving it myself?
+Do I tell this person when a task is done?

-- 21. Do I verbally prepare this person before a part of their body moves?
-(For example, by asking them to move it, or for permission for me to move it, or by telling them before they or I move it?) - 22.
+- 19. Do I verbally prepare this person before touching any part of their body?
+(For example, by asking them for permission to touch or by telling them verbally?)
+Do I know how comfortable this person is with touch and do I adapt what I say and do to address this person's discomfort, or to avoid touching? - 20.
+Do I ask this person to move a part of their body rather than moving it myself? - 21.
+Do I verbally prepare this person before a part of their body moves?
+(For example, by asking them to move it, or for their permission for me to move it, or by telling them before they or I move it?) - 22.
 Do I nonverbally prepare this person before a part of their body moves?
 (For example, by touching a body part if they are comfortable with touch, before they or I move it?) - 23.
 Do I watch and listen to this person closely and recognize when this person is distressed?
 Do I note the possibility this person has in the past or recently experienced emotional, physical, or sexual discomfort, pain, or trauma?
 Do I reassure this person with compassion and respect, move slowly and gently, or stop the interaction or task?